 Webinars are amazing.
 They’re taking all the power of a real, live seminar, and putting it into a package that practically anyone can organize and market without having to worry about insane costs or marketing material.
 You don’t have to travel, you don’t have to rent a venue, you don’t have to worry (as much) about production values – all you need is a following large enough to warrant a video conference, and in due time, your first webinar will open up the way to dozens more.

 You’re not alone in that level of success.
-Although webinars are still under in-person events, blogs and the infinitely-proven earned media success of social media, 60 percent of business-to-business marketers use webinars and webcasts to market their content to clients, according to the Content Marketing Institute.
+Although webinars are still under in-person events, blogs and the infinitely-proven earned media success of SEO and social media, 60 percent of business-to-business marketers use webinars and webcasts to market their content to clients, according to the Content Marketing Institute.

 Contrary to what you may be thinking, webinars aren’t difficult.
 They don’t have to be scary.
 And as long as you follow a few guidelines, you’ll have people coming back for more – guaranteed.